Career Opportunities - State Special Schools

 Knoxville, TN 37920

-- Oversee the daily operation of the instructional program, residential program, Resource Center for the Deaf and Hard of Hearing, LEA outreach services, maintenance, food services, health services, and security.
+- Oversee the daily operation of the instructional programs, residential program, Resource Center for the Deaf and Hard of Hearing, LEA outreach services, maintenance, food services, health services, and security.

 - Ensure that the Tennessee State Standards are maintained and followed.